-Thanks to Kanban team metrics, you know for sure when all project tasks are finished - since they provide your company with hard data regarding the reliability, productivity, and efficiency of the production process.
+Thanks to Kanban team metrics, you know when all project tasks are finished.
+That is because the metrics provide your company with the reliability, productivity, and production process efficiency data.

 In this article, we analyze the best Kanban reporting metrics used to track progress and the ways you can implement them.

 - How to Start with the Kanban Approach

 - Good and Bad Metrics

 - Core Kanban Metrics